 The values of excellence and benevolence provided the founding principles of the College and they continue to shape the exciting trajectory Epsom currently experiences.

 In recent times, the academic advancement of the College has received wide public recognition, a sister school has been opened in Malaysia and a Lower School launched triumphantly in 2016.

 A belief in the breadth of an education unites this community.

 We want our pupils to live happy and fulfilled lives, we want them to find a passion for things that will matter to them, we want them to experience challenge and achievement, and an attachment to the life of the mind.
-Pupils learn in every minute of every day and the setting of our 85-acre estate presents pupils with beauty unawares, the rolling Epsom Downs provide space in which to develop, with central London just 15 miles away on the horizon.
+Pupils learn in every minute of every day and the setting of our 85-acre estate presents them with beauty unawares – the rolling Epsom Downs provide space in which to develop, with central London just 15 miles away on the horizon.